Embrace the fall

 This experience really stirred up something deep inside of me.
 When did we adults lose our ability to go out there and embrace something new, without the fear of looking foolish or worried about falling?

-- Once you identify the purpose of this new endeavour, you need to pause and think how you learn best.
-We’ve all learned new things in our past – so use this experience.
+We’ve all learned new things in our past.
+So use this experience.
 What worked?
 What didn’t?
 Then go for it.
 Do you work best with other people or alone?
-Maybe you prefer breaking down large tasks into small goals, or perhaps you need to see the whole picture first.
+Maybe you prefer breaking down large tasks into small goals.
+Or perhaps you need to see the whole picture first.
 There’s no right answer.
 How you learn depends on your natural set of talents.
-Understanding your talents and using them to help you, rather than hinder you (yes yes, your talent can be your enemy as much as your friend), will help you on your path to success.
+Understanding your talents and using them to help you, rather than hinder you, will help you on your path to success.

 This was the biggest lesson I got from my children.
 They knew they were going to fall.
 They also knew they would stand up and fall again, but they had a go anyway.
 They knew eventually they’d be able to do what they set out to learn.
 And they did it with joy!

 Children instinctively know failing is part of the process.
 They don’t perceive falling as failing.

 Let us all fall with joy, rather than worry about keeping our balance and staying on our feet!
 Wishing you a lifetime of falling and striving.